6th Annual Purple Onion Festival

-Michael Bell returns as Festival MC on the Sun Stage.
-Enjoy the entertainment of local artists as you mingle with farmers and enjoy the aroma and Taste of the Kawarthas on the green commons.
-Live music this year features jeannie & Ken 11:30, nathan Jackson 12;30 Highwaters Duo Mike Kidd & Jeremy James 2:30 and Michelle Prins @ 3:30.
+Michael Bell returns as our Festival MC on the Sun Stage.
+Enjoy the entertainment of a jazz band and other local artists and mingle with farmers and enjoy the aroma and Taste of the Kawarthas on the green commons.

 Come and enjoy the Dance for the Climate out front at the Water St. entry to Millennium Park.
 Live bands will play, allowing time to learn songs and dance moves.
 It is more fun for the entire family.
-Need we say wear purple and purchase and wear your 350.org head band for one Kawartha Loon which you can purchase at the festival from our festival sponsor the Peterborough Community Credit Union, keeping everything local in support of local food and culture.
-Surely someone will take home the best costume award at the Dance for the Climate!
-There will be inspirational speakers to lead us but no politicians.
+Need we say wear purple and purchase and wear your 350.org head band for one Kawartha Loon There will be inspirational speakers to lead us.
 So come along kids, bring your parents and grandparents and put on your dancing shoes and have some fun.

 The Dance for the Climate event is organized in partnership with For Our Grandchildren.

-Wellness practitioners and specialty products return this year at the Wellness Village.
+Wellness practitioners and specialty products return this year in the Wellness Village.
 Focusing on your personal resilience is the first step towards building community resilience.

-The Kawartha Loon is the exclusive currency of the festival.
+Once again, the Kawartha Loon is the exclusive currency of the festival.
 All vendors at the festival are members of the Kawartha Loon Exchange accepting the Kawartha Loon at par to the Canadian dollar.
-The Peterborough Community Credit Union (PCCU ) is the banking agent for the Kawartha Loon and a Sponsor of the Festival.
-The PCCU sells Kawartha Loons at its downtown Brock St. location at a discount of 10% to the Canadian dollar and will be selling KL's at the festival again this year.
-They will be conveniently located in the Taste of the Kawarthas tent.
+Peterborough Community Savings ( PCS) is the banking agent for the Kawartha Loon and a Sponsor of the Festival.
+PCS sells Kawartha Loons at its downtown Brock St. location at a discount of 10% to the Canadian dollar and will be selling KL's at the festival again this year.